laurenadachi/laurenadachi.github.io/index.md

 <a href="https://brownspace.org">Brown Space Engineering</a>: A team of undergraduates building open-source CubeSats, to bring space to the people.
 Our first satellite, <a href="https://brownspace.org">EQUISat</a>, launched in 2018, with 2 missions--to create a flash that can be seen from Earth and to test novel LiFePO4 batteries in space for the first time.
     <ul>
         <li>
             I am the Avionics Hardware leader of Brown Space Engineering.
 I lead and manage a team of 10 undergrads to create the electronics systems of our satellites--radio, power, and control.
+I also work the other leads to ensure cohesive integration of all subsystems.
         </li>
         <li>
             As we begin the process of making a new satellite, my team and I are working on a launch application to NASA that describes its mission and technical specifications and requirements.